Legal Aid, also called Legal Services, is free legal help for people who do not have very much money.

 Can I get it?

 To get legal aid, you must have a low income.
-Also your the legal problem you have must be one that your legal services programs can help with.
+Also the legal problem you have must be one that your legal services program can help with.
 Legal services programs have very little funding.
 They can only work on a small number of legal problems at a time.

 How low does my income have to be?

-In general, your household income must be less than 125% percent of the federal poverty level.
+In general, your household income must be less than 200% percent of the federal poverty level.
 If you are 60 years old or older, are a victim of crime or survivor of domestic violence, or you are trying to get public benefits, your income may be higher.
 Sometimes, there are other special grants that can help people with certain problems, even if you have a higher income.

 How can I get civil legal aid?

 Use the Legal Resource Finder to find legal aid in Massachusetts.
 You can find out if programs in your area are taking new clients.
 Massachusetts does not have enough lawyers for all the people who need legal help.
 We cannot help everyone, even if you have a low income.

 What if legal services program cannot help me?